popphp/docs/user_guide/http_and_the_web.rst

 the raw request data to provide the data from that.
 The request object will also attempt to be content-aware and parse JSON or XML from the data if it successfully detects a content type from the request.

-If you need to access the raw request data or the parsed request data,you can do so with these methods:
+If you need to access the raw request data or the parsed request data, you can do so with these methods:

 * ``$request->getRawData();``
 * ``$request->getParsedData();``